a-b-street/abstreet/book/src/howto/new_city.md

 <https://download.bbbike.org/> or <http://download.geofabrik.de/index.html>,
 then clip them to a smaller area.
-Use [geojson.io](http://geojson.io/) or [geoman.io](https://geoman.io/geojson-editor) to draw a boundary around the region you want to simulate and save the geojson locally.
-Use `cargo run --bin geojson_to_osmosis < boundary.geojson > clipping.poly` to convert that geojson to the
+Use [geojson.io](http://geojson.io/) or [geoman.io](https://geoman.io/geojson-editor) to draw a boundary around the region you want to simulate and save the GeoJSON locally.
+Use `cargo run --bin geojson_to_osmosis < boundary.geojson` to convert that GeoJSON to the
 [Osmosis format](https://wiki.openstreetmap.org/wiki/Osmosis/Polygon_Filter_File_Format)
 required by osmconvert.